EB-5 Investment Opportunities for Texas Investors

 Download our EB-5 Project Risk Assessment Questionnaire

-Texas: Population and Income Demographics
+Texas: Population and income demographics

 Texas covers an area of 268,581 square miles, with a width of 773 miles and a length of 790 miles.
-This implies a population density of 103.1 people per square mile, which makes Texas the 26th-most densely populated state in the United States.

-Texas’s GSP is comparable to the GDP of India or Canada, which are the world’s 12th- and 11th-largest economies, respectively.
-Texas’s economy is the fourth largest of any country subdivision globally, behind England (as part of the UK), California, and Tokyo Prefecture.
-Its per capita personal income in 2009 was $36,484, ranking 29th in the nation.
+Texas’ Gross State Product is comparable to the GDP of Russia or Canada, which have the world’s 8th- and 9th-largest economies, respectively.
+Texas’ economy is the second largest of any country subdivision globally, behind California.
+Its nominal GDP per capita in 2023 was estimated at $81,130, ranking 16th in the nation.
+Texas has the highest number of Fortune 500 company headquarters in the United States.

 No matter where you live in Texas, if you are a foreign national considering making an EB-5 investment, the team at EB5AN can help.
 Click here to schedule a call to learn more about currently available EB-5 investment opportunities.